fhircast/sandbox.js/README.md

 This model defines a "hub" that receives subscribtion requests from clients (subscribers) for specific events.
 Clients subscribe to events by sending the hub the location where they want to receive the events (hub.callback).
 The hub then performs a validation by asking the client about a common secret.
 In the same message, the hub sends the url where the client can send new events to be published (hub.topic).
 If this step succeeds, the hub will start forwarding events to the client.

 # Usage
-## Get Started !
+## Try it online !
 Start with the <a href="https://hub-fhircast.azurewebsites.net/" target="_blank">combined hub/client</a> in the cloud.
 ![frontend](/images/frontend.png)
-1. Select the hub that you want to connect to.
-Leave the defaults URLs to play around in the standalone hub/client.
+1. Select the hub:
+Leave the defaults URLs.
+2. Subscribe to an event:
-2. Select the client endpoint (hub.callback) that will receive the events and then send a subscription request with the send button.
-The hub response will be shown in the light gray box next to the button.
+ Send a subscription request with the send button.
+The hub response code should be 202 - Acccepted.
+3. Publish an event:
-3. Send an event to the endpoint specified by the hub in the callback check (hub.topic).
-The hub response will be shown in the gray box.
+ Publish the same type of event with the context defined in the text area with the 'send' button.
+The hub response code should be 200 - OK.
+4. Monitor the endpoints:
-4. You can monitor the hub and client endpoints in this text area.
-The log entries starting with '📡HUB:' and '🖥️CLIENT:' describe backend messages relevant to the standard.
+Log entries starting with '📡HUB:' and '🖥️CLIENT:' describe backend messages relevant to the standard.
 Frontend messages can be seen in the browser console using the browser developer tools.
 The log entries starting with '🔧UI:' and '🚀WEBSOCKET:' are not relevant to the standard.
 They provide information about internal operations. '🔥SMART_ON_FHIR:' log entries are posted when receiving a request for launch.html from a SMART launch application.

+## Simulate workflows
-Next, use the [PACS client](https://pacs-fhircast.azurewebsites.net/)  to subscripe and receive events from the hub.
+Use the [PACS client](https://pacs-fhircast.azurewebsites.net/)  to subscripe and receive events from the hub.
 Check the hub.callback input box value of this client.
 How does it differ from the hub?

 Next, add the [EMR](https://emr-fhircast.azurewebsites.net/), [AI](https://ai-fhircast.azurewebsites.net/)  and [reporting](https://reporting-fhircast.azurewebsites.net/) clients to simulate a complete workflow.